LinuxCircle/tea5767/README.md

-Raspberry Pi FM receiver using Python 3 I2C and Tea5767
+<b>Raspberry Pi FM receiver using Python 3 I2C and Tea5767</b>

 Contributor: Dipto Pratyaksa
 <a href="http://www.linuxcircle.com">LinuxCircle.com</a>

+Description:

+This is a simple TEA5767 driver to tune into a local radio station with Raspberry Pi 2.

+Running Instruction:

-run tea5767stationscanner.py with Pytnon 3 this way: sudo python3 tea5767stationscanner.py
+run tea5767stationscanner.py with Phyton 3 this way: sudo python3 tea5767stationscanner.py

 or if you prefer bash command: